 2. Check for expiration dates and age specifications

 Go through your medicine cabinet at least every six months and check the expiration date of evey package.
 Be safe and toss out anything that has expired, as well as antibiotics that have not been used up completely.

 Be prepared when it is most important: Most accidents still happen in the household or during sports, so make sure to have the right products to help you in those moments when you have cut yourself or sprained an ankle.
 A well-stocked medicine cabinet means you are all set in those crucial moments.
-Check the Elastoplast range for especially convenient essentials and solutions, such as Plastic Plaster, the Kitchen Kit, SOS Burn Spray or Spray Plaster which protects your wounds even in awkward places.
+Check the Elastoplast range for convenient essentials and solutions, your wounds even in awkward places.
+Including the Wound Spray and Wound Ointment, with plasters such as the Plastic Plaster, the Kitchen Kit or Spray Plaster which protects your wounds.

 4. Assemble a “to-go-set”